AriFordsham/GHCWiki/status/oct09.md

   facility will be especially important as we move towards using more shared libraries.

-- A variety of small improvements to data types: record punning, declararing constructors with class constraints, GADT syntax for type fammilies etc.
+- There are a variety of small language changes, including

+  - Some improvements to data types: record punning, declaring constructors with class constraints, GADT syntax for type families etc.
   - You can omit the "`$`" in a top-level Template Haskell splice, which makes the TH call look more like an ordinary top-level declaration with a new keyword.
   - We're are deprecating `mdo` for recursive do-notation, in favour of the more expressive `rec` statement.
   - We've concluded that the implementation of impredicative polymorphism is unsustainably complicated, so we are re-trenching.
-  It'll be depreceated in 6.12 (but will still work), and will be either removed or replaced with something simpler in 6.14.
+    It'll be deprecated in 6.12 (but will still work), and will be either removed or replaced with something simpler in 6.14.

 For more detail, see the release notes in the [6.12 User manual](http://www.haskell.org/ghc/dist/current/docs/html/users_guide/index.html) \[UserManual\], which mention many things skipped over here.

+Internally, GHC 6.12 has a totally re-engineered build system, with much-improved dependency tracking [Building](building).
+While there have been lots of teething problems, things are settling down and the new system is a huge improvement over the old one.
+The main improvement is that you can usually just say `make`, and everything will be brought up to date (before it was often necessary to `make clean` first).
+Another improvement is that the new system exposes much more parallelism in the build, so GHC builds faster on multicores.

+## GHC and the Haskell platform

 Another big change with GHC 6.12 is that Hackage and the Haskell Platform is